Anti-Racism Commitment Coalition (ARCC)

 Fixing a very specific email issue which is preventing the official ARCC email from receiving notifications from the website’s forms that the users fill and submit.

 The Email Issue: ARCC was suffering from an issue with their Email ever since summer of 2024.
-They had migrated their website from Squarespace to GoDaddy, but in this process they lost the ability to receive emails on their official email ID, the domain if which they had purchased from Google.
+They had migrated their website from Squarespace to GoDaddy, but in this process they lost the ability to receive emails on their official email ID.

 My Approach